Skip to Main Content

 Looking for Full-Text?

 The databases will not always offer you the full-text of articles, but the Library offers Interlibrary Loan (ILL).
-This is a service where you can submit an online Interlibrary Loan Request, and Library staff will get the article for you free of charge.
+This is a service where you can submit an online Interlibrary Loan Request, and Library staff will get the article for you.

 If you need further assistance or have any questions regarding ILL, email firstname.lastname@example.org or call us at 702-777-1740.

-A McGraw-Hill database with numerous medical texts, practice cases, images, videos, practice board review questions, and much more.
+Contains numerous medical texts (including Harrison’s Principles of Internal Medicine and Current Medical Diagnosis & Treatment), practice cases, images, videos, practice board review questions, and much more.

 Use the PubMed interface to search for biomedical citations.
 Download Nomad at https://thirdiron.com/downloadnomad/ and link to the full text of journal articles subscribed to by the Jay Sexter Library at TUN.